btroop/btroop/docs/README.md

 >
 >---
 >**Highlights from Fortune 50 tech company projects**
->- Influenced over $150M in revenue in its first year of incubation by managing strategic business operations for a global, modern-digital-marketing program and scaling across 7 countries
+>- Influenced over $150M in revenue in its first year of incubation by scaling strategic business operations for a global, digital, modern-marketing program across 7 countries
 >- Developed a global engagement program's go-to-market strategy for onboarding existing business partners onto a new transaction platform
->- Drove a multi-system data audit to identify and catalog reporting disparities; provided strategic recommendations for eliminating reporting issues and building stakeholder trust
+>- Delivered strategic recommendations for improving reporting fidelity and stakeholder trust by driving a multi-system data audit to catalog and evaluate reporting disparities
 >
 ><details>
 >